List of The Dark Tower characters: Benny Slightman

-Ben Slightman the Younger was the friend of Jake Chambers in Calla Bryn Sturgis.
+Ben Slightman the Younger ("Benny" for short) is a boy living in Calla Bryn Sturgis.
 He had a twin who died as a child, making him eligible for kidnap by the Wolves.
-He was older than Jake, but younger in experience.
-He and Jake became fast friends.
-Jake spent many of his days in the Calla with Benny, having the childhood that he had never really had before.
-Benny Slightman is killed in the final battle of the ka-tet with the Wolves.
+Benny is older than Jake, but younger in experience.
+He and Jake become fast friends and spend many days together in the Calla, giving Jake a chance to enjoy childhood as he has not been able to do in New York.
+Benny is killed by an exploding "sneetch" grenade in the final battle of the ka-tet with the Wolves.

-His significance in the story is highlighted when Eddie and Jake visit the Manhattan Restaurant of the Mind in 1977, where they discover a book in Calvin Tower's possession, written by Benjamin Slightman Jr. Originally titled The Hogan, this book carried a misprint, calling it The Dogan instead.
-This term then featured prominently in both the remainder of Wolves of the Calla and Song of Susannah.
-Eddie and Jake further noted that the name Benjamin Slightman Jr contains 19 letters, which is a common theme throughout the series indicating something of great significance.
+His significance in the story is highlighted when Eddie and Jake visit the Manhattan Restaurant of the Mind bookstore in 1977, where they discover a book in Calvin Tower's possession, written by Benjamin Slightman Jr. Originally titled The Hogan, this copy has a misprint that renders it as The Dogan.
+This term features prominently in both the remainder of Wolves of the Calla and Song of Susannah.
+Eddie and Jake further note that the name "Benjamin Slightman Jr." contains 19 letters, a common theme throughout the series indicating something of great significance.

 Zalia Jaffords

 Zalia (maiden name Hoonik) is one of the many Sisters of Oriza and the wife of Tian Jaffords.
-Zalia and Tian had five children together, one of which was stolen away to Thunderclap many years before the tale in Wolves of the Calla.
-She stood beside Tian's decision to fight the Wolves and then stood with Roland and his ka-tet to battle them.
+The two have five children together, two pairs of twins (Heddon and Hedda, Lyman and Lia) and one singleton (Aaron).
+She supports Tian's decision to fight the Wolves and later takes part in Roland's plan to confront them.
+Her twin brother Zalman was taken by the Wolves and returned in a "roont" (ruined) state.